All Episodes

 What an idea.

-We just kind of think that putting a brain stem in the right way, like in the right place, removing that interference where that bone is crushing that nerve, allowing that intelligence to get through from the brain to the spinal cord to the organ just naturally makes more sense.
+We just kind of think that putting a brainstem in the right way, like in the right place, removing that interference where that bone is crushing that nerve, allowing that intelligence to get through from the brain to the spinal cord to the organ just naturally makes more sense.

-And if you hear a nice audible sound, which is gas, it's the only time it's okay to pass gas in public, and it's okay, right?
+And if you hear a nice audible sound, which is gas, it's the only time it's okay to pass gas in public and it's okay, right?

 Then praise God.

-And if if you are cracking necks and cashing checks, then that's awesome because that means you're changing lives.
+And if you are cracking necks and cashing checks, then that's awesome because that means you're changing lives.

-So, no, what an intro.
+So what an intro.

 I love it, dude.